 There’s a foreign transaction fee to use PayPal in Google Pay and Samsung Pay to make a purchase from a non-U.S. merchant.
 This fee applies even when there’s no currency conversion.

 Buying or selling a cryptocurrency:

 There’s a fee for buying or selling cryptocurrencies.
-There is a minimum fee.
-Fees after the minimum are a percentage of the purchase or sale amount.
+Fee will vary based on purchase or sale amount.

-Your funds are FDIC insured only if you have a PayPal Cash Card, have enrolled in Direct Deposit, or have bought cryptocurrency.
+Your cash funds are FDIC insured only if you have a PayPal Debit Card, have enrolled in Direct Deposit, or have bought cryptocurrency.
 Any funds you hold in a business account are not FDIC insured.

 No overdraft/credit feature.

 Contact us at 1-844-629-9108, by mail at PayPal Inc., Attention: Legal Department, 2211 North First Street, San Jose, CA 95131, or online at

 For general information about prepaid accounts, visit cfpb.gov/prepaid.